-ssh-agent2 achieves compatibility by setting the same environment variables normally set by ssh-agent1: SSH\AUTH\SOCK and SSH\AGENT\PID.
+ssh-agent2 achieves compatibility by setting the same environment variables normally set by ssh-agent1: SSH_AUTH_SOCK and SSH_AGENT_PID.
 Therefore, any SSH-1 agent requests are directed to ssh-agent2.

-If you have an ssh-agent1 process running, and you invoke ssh-agent2 -1, your old ssh-agent1 process becomes inaccessible as ssh-agent2 overwrites its environment variables.
+If you have an ssb-agent1 process running, and you invoke ssb-agent2-1, your old ssb-agent1 process becomes inaccessible as ssb-agent2 overwrites its environment variables.

-Agent compatibility works only if the SSH2 distribution is compiled with the flag -with-ssh-agent1-compat.
-[Section 4.1.5.13] It also depends on the value of the client configuration keyword Ssh1AgentCompatibility.
-[Section 7.4.14]
+Agent compatibility works only if the SSH2 distribution is compiled with the flag --with-ssh-agent1-compat.
+[4.1.5.13] It also depends on the value of the client configuration keyword Ssh1AgentCompatibility.
+[7.4.14]

-6.3.3 Loading Keys with ssh-add
+6.3.3.
+Loading Keys with ssh-add